Hubert Gough: Battle of Albert

-On 1 July Gough visited Rawlinson twice in the morning.
-In the afternoon Haig, not yet aware of how badly the attack had gone in the northern sector and believing that Rawlinson was about to be able to push his reserves through, visited Gough and ordered him to "move up" in the evening.
-Gough visited Rawlinson for the third time in the afternoon but was told that there would be no breakthrough that day, so he ordered cavalry to return to billets.
-At 7 pm Rawlinson telephoned to give command of X and VIII Corps (the northern sector of the Somme front, where the worst losses and smallest gains had occurred on 1 July), with orders to "push them on again".
+In the afternoon of 1 July Haig, not yet aware of how badly the northern attack had gone, visited Gough and ordered him to "move up" in the evening.
+Gough visited Rawlinson in the afternoon (the third time that day) but was told that there would be no breakthrough that day, so he ordered cavalry to return to billets.
+At 7 pm Rawlinson put Gough in command of X and VIII Corps (the northern sector of the Somme front), with orders to "push them on again".
 Taking command on 2 July, Gough reported that VIII Corps communication trenches were blocked with dead and wounded troops and X Corps was found to be little better.
-In the early hours of 3 July, Rawlinson ordered Gough to renew the attack on his sector, orders which Haig then countermanded.
+In the early hours of 3 July, Rawlinson ordered Gough to renew the attack, orders which Haig then countermanded.